-Most of us have smartphones, and they definitely have a place across businesses and industries.
+Most of us have smartphones, and they have a place across businesses and industries.
 However, there are different and more common types of mobile computers available for businesses.

 This is probably the most common type of mobile computer as it combines the functionality of a PX and a scanner.
-It’s usually small and lightweight, and exceptionally durable.
+It’s usually small lightweight, and exceptionally durable.

 It comes in many shapes and sizes, as well as styles.
 As with any mobile computer, it has the main task of facilitating fast data transmission from almost any location and increasing everyday tasks’ efficiency.